-Don’t directly instruct people to click on your listing but you should often write something engaging, or at least informative (regarding what’s on the page,) using your keyword concepts when appropriate. …without telling them to “click”.
+Don’t directly instruct people to click on your listing but you should often write something engaging, or at least informative (regarding what’s on the page,) using your keyword concepts when appropriate. …without telling them to click, visit, etc.

 Brand Name in Titles / Descriptions?

-Unless your site doesn’t rank well for your brand name, you should almost never use the client/website name in descriptions or titles, because it would be a redundant waste of precious SEO space.
-As much as you should omit the website/client name from almost all titles/descriptions, if a page is about a person or a thing, (or is specifically about the business), you should probably mention the person or thing in the description.
-The only other reason to stuff your brand in every title: the brand manual mandates it.
-(Consider rewriting the manual!)
+Unless your site doesn’t rank well for your brand name, avoid using use the business/website name in descriptions or titles.
+As much as you should omit the website/biz name from almost all titles/descriptions, if a page addresses a person or a thing, (or is specifically about the business), you should probably mention the person, thing, or biz in the description.

 Should I set my CMS to auto-append anything to my titles, site-wide?